 Find your country in this list to check equivalent qualifications, scholarships and additional requirements.

-Our Business, Management and Human Resource courses have been developed with the professional in mind and offer many opportunities for career enhancement.
+Our Business and Management courses have been developed with the professional in mind and offer many opportunities for career enhancement.
 Our courses are both intellectually stimulating and relevant to career needs, a fact endorsed by over 20,000 School of Business graduates from about 100 countries.

-The broad scope of the MSc in Entrepreneurship would open up a wide range of entrepreneurial roles for graduates including innovation management, venture capital, entrepreneurial activities and consultancy.
+The broad scope of the MSc in Entrepreneurship and Innovation would open up a wide range of entrepreneurial and managerial roles for graduates including innovation management, venture capital, entrepreneurial activities and consultancy.